 For more official details see:

-The drivers hours rules generally do not present problems when using good forward planning.
-It would be rare that a group would want to spend so many hours of actual driving time in one day.
+The drivers hours rules generally do not present problems when using some good forward planning.
+(Our tour planners will help you with this) It would be rare that a touring group would want to spend so many hours of actual driving time in one day.

-Problems than can arise are where itineraries are not planned properly and do not fit in within the drivers maximum working day of 13 hours or where a late finish is followed by an early departure next morning which does not allow for the 11 hour overnight rest rule.
-(Example: Late evening entertainment followed by an early morning airport transfer)
+Problems can arise where itineraries are not planned correctly and do not work within the drivers maximum working day of 13 consecutive hours or where a late finish is followed by an early departure which does not allow for the 11 hour overnight rest rule.

-With good forward planning you can utilize your bus/driver to best suit your plans.
+With some simple forward planning you can utilize your bus/driver to best suit your plans.

-For extended tours, it is always advisable to book lodgings in town/city centres where pubs, restaurants and entertainment would usually be on your doorstep in the evening so you would not require the services of your coach/driver at night.
+For touring groups - pubs, restaurants and evening entertainment would usually be on your doorstep in the evening so you would not require the services of your coach/driver at night.

 The regulations are very much common sense and are enforced to ensure your safety which is paramount.

 From the moment the driver starts his day all his movements are recorded by a tachograph fitted on the vehicle.
 This records the start/finish date, time & mileage, driving time, distance travelled, other driver duties and breaks/rest time.

 Records are held for up to 13 months and a driver/company can be prosecuted anytime on this evidence.